 The event rooms are on the third floor, and can hold a total of two hundred people.
-An extra perk is the whole floor sound system, along with adjustable lighting, heat and air conditioning.
+An extra perk is the whole floor sound system, along with adjustable lighting, heating and air conditioning.
 A variety of social events and meetings can be held in this space.

 A completely new chef’s kitchen is located between these two large event rooms.
-It comes with warming overs, grills, griddles and more kitchen equipment to help prepare meals for sit down events.
+It comes with warming ovens, grills, griddles and more kitchen equipment to help prepare meals for sit down events.
 The folks in Prescott can rent these rooms for social events or meetings.

-In the back of this space is the small Lobby and the staircase that leads to the balcony seating.
-A door located on the back wall of the Lobby is the door that leads into the right side of the first floor of the restored theatre auditorium and stage.
+In the back of this space is the small lobby and the staircase that leads to the balcony seating.
+A door located on the back wall of the lobby is the door that leads into the right side of the first floor of the restored theatre auditorium and stage.

 Stepping into the auditorium is like stepping back to 1905!
 The simple grandeur of its early beginnings has been restored; a stunning success.
 The theatre takes up three floors of space.
-The inside of the auditorium was well-designed as there is not a bad seat in the house.
+The inside of the auditorium is well-designed as there is not a bad seat in the house.

 Off the back stage area wall on the left side, a staircase leads down to the basement Green Room, where modern dressing rooms branch off hallways that are decorated with pictures from the many performances that have graced this stage since its beginning.
 It is indeed a bright, welcoming, modern space for performers to ready themselves.

 The original dressing room, active during the early years of the Opera House is used for storage now, as the new basement rooms are quite modern and quite an upgrade.
 My, how times have changed!